Galileo 7 Con 2005

 Although Jonathan Frakes definitely more than only replaced William Shatner, this year's Galileo 7 (or at least what we saw of it) fell a bit short of last year's extraordinary program.
 But the concert of the Enterprise Blues Band was a definite highlight, only that we were charged another EUR 10,- to attend it.

 A price of EUR 59,- for a one-day ticket is a lot, and it doesn't even include a program.
-I wonder how many fans can really afford to stay all three days on the convention.
+I wonder how many fans can really afford to stay all three days at the convention.
 With EUR 118,- for the ticket, plus hotel, transportation, meals, etc. the convention is a lot more expensive than a one-week all-inclusive vacation in a very good hotel in the Mediterranean.
 I don't dispute that the convention hotel and the guests are very expensive and it is okay with me if the Galileo team draws a bit of profit from the Con.
-I see the omnipresent advertising (massively for the movie "Serenity" which has nothing to do with Star Trek) and the booths of SciFi Channel and of Paramount as a necessary evil.
+I see the omnipresent advertising (massively for the movie "Serenity", which has nothing to do with Star Trek) and the booths of SciFi Channel and of Paramount as a necessary evil.
 But with high extra charges for autographs, photo sessions and even the Enterprise Blues Band concert (which was fantastic and was worth every cent though) it looks more and more like a money-making machine.

 Honestly, even if we had had the time, we would still have visited the Con on only one day.
 That's not because we are so stingy, but because there is just not so much to see that it would take more than one day.
 Okay, there might be some more interesting stories on the panels of Friday and Sunday, but we don't really want to sit and listen for three days.
 And we wouldn't want to walk through the corridors all the time either.
 Because that's pretty much all you can do outside the panels.
 The Con was definitely well organized, but something was missing.
 The motto of Galileo 7 is "Join the Family".
-But it is hard to join when everything is just like on a conventional trade fair, without a real chance to sit down and meet some new people.
+But it is hard to join when everything is just like at a conventional trade fair, without a real chance to sit down and meet some new people.
 We reckon that about half of the guests were the real "family", the hard core of Galileo 7 who know each other well, with the rest being just spectators (or customers).
-The art exhibition and the costume competition (although the latter was awful this time) are a start, but I would like to see more for fans to present their work and visions, not just for officially endorsed websites or game/RPG groups who had their own rooms on the Con.
+The art exhibition and the costume competition (although the latter was awful this time) are a start, but I would like to see more for fans to present their work and visions, not just for officially endorsed websites or game/RPG groups with their own rooms at the Con.

 Finally, it is a bit annoying that working people who can stay just one day can't buy their tickets until one month before the Galileo 7, and that they are given the worst seats at the very rear end of the theater.
 I can understand the motivation to sell as many tickets as possible for all three days, but I don't think that there should be such a harsh contrast between the two classes of tickets.
 And it definitely isn't right that owners of the second-class tickets had to sit in the last rows during the Enterprise Blues Band concert as well, as we paid the same extra price (this is why we all quickly moved to better seats at the beginning of the concert).